WireMock-Net/WireMock.Net-docker/README.md

 docker run -it --rm -p 9091:80 sheyenrath/wiremock.net-nano
 ```

+## Commands
+For all possible commands, see this [WIKI - Commandlin Arguments](https://github.com/WireMock-Net/WireMock.Net-docker/wiki/Commandline-arguments)

 ## Using

 > Access [http://localhost:9091/__admin/settings](http://localhost:9091/__admin/mappings) to display the mappings.

-For more commands see [WIKI](https://github.com/WireMock-Net/WireMock.Net/wiki)
+For more functionality, see [WIKI](https://github.com/WireMock-Net/WireMock.Net/wiki)